sanguinemeng/cs542proj2/README.txt

 FILES:

-  Included with this project are 19 files:
+  Included with this project are 17 files:

-  Info.java, the interface of StudentInfo StudentInfo.java, the elements of a record from dataFile Store.java, the interface of data structure that stores data of dataFile RegistrationStore.java, the data structure to store registration data Reader.java, the interface to read file ReaderFile.java, responsible to read data from files Worker.java, the interface to generates multiple threads PopulateWorker.java, the file that reads data from dataFile with multi-thread SearchWorker.java, the file that reads data from searchFile with multi-thread ExceptionHandler.java, interface that handles exceptions ExceptionHandlerImp.java, the file that implements ExceptionHandler Logger.java, the file that debugs code with different debug values Driver.java, the driver file
-  Results.java, the file that stores the search results README.txt, the text file you are presently reading build.xml, the buildfile filegenerator.sh, script file to generate dataFile dataFile, file contains the registration information searchFile, contains words to be searched
+  Logger.java, the file that stores the chat history of a client to a file ClientDriver.java the client driver file ServerDriver.java, the server driver file README.txt, the text file you are presently reading build.xml, the buildfile run.sh, script file to run the drivers

 SAMPLE OUTPUT: